preprio/nuxtjs-sdk/README.md

 ### Configuration

-Okay, now we can register the module inside `nuxt.config.js` and modify the default settings
+Okay, now we can register the module inside `nuxt.config.js` and modify the default settings.
+Add your access token in the token field of the configuration and add the modules and prepr section.

 ```js
 // nuxt.config.js